-An address may only be assigned once in the MECHATROLINK network!
-Changes of the address switch were only recognized after a power cycle or a reset!
+An address may only be assigned once in the MECHATROLINK-III network!
+Changes of the address switch were only recognized after PowerON or a Reset!

 The address set on the address switch must always be identical to the device address in your configuration tool!